OVALInterpreter/ovaldi/docs/README.txt

            "oval-definitions-schematron.xsl" in the OVAL Interpreter installation directory.

      -a -- Specifies the pathname of the directory that contains the OVAL Schema and other XML resources.
-DEFAULT="xml"
+On Windows platforms, DEFAULT="xml".
+		   On *nix platforms, DEFAULT="/usr/share/ovaldi".

      -i -- Specifies the pathname of a OVAL System Characteristics document that is to be used as the basis of the analysis.
 In this mode,